 The NACUFS Culinary Challenge is sanctioned by the American Culinary Federation (ACF), and is classified as a Category W - Customized Wildcard Category.

-The entrée recipe must feature the mandatory protein combination of Littleneck clams, squid, and oysters, and two "classical cuts."
+The entrée recipe must feature the mandatory protein, venison saddle, and two "classical cuts."
 The "tournee" cut is NOT required for this competition.
-Competitors will be provided with 12 Littleneck clams, 12 oysters, and one pound of whole (4-6 medium size, previously frozen) squid, all sourced from Rhode Island.

 Competitors may also bring proteins pre-marinated, but will be required to demonstrate making of the marinade during the allowed 60 minute cooking time.
 (Access to the kitchen before the competition will be available to allow marinating of the protein.)